 All students are required to take at least three units of credit in science in order to graduate.
 These credits must include at least two laboratory courses, of which one must be a physical science and one must be a life science.
 Students must pass at least one science Regents Examination.
 Additionally, students must meet the prerequisites of each course in order to register.
-Exceptions may be made at the discretion of the Science Department Chair.
+Exceptions may be made at the discretion of the Science Department Chair and a signed waiver will be required.